-- Renewable and low carbon development proposals which contribute to meeting national and local renewable and low carbon energy and energy efficiency targets will be permitted where: - a) it can be demonstrated that there will be no unacceptable impacts on the natural and historic environment or local communities (such as noise and air pollution) and that no other unacceptable cumulative impacts will arise; - b) Satisfactory mitigation can be put in place to minimise the impacts of renewable and low carbonthe proposals (and inclusive of its associated infrastructure) has sought to minimise the landscape and visual impact through its design and micro-siting, particularly where in close proximity to homes and tourism receptors; and - c) Proposals make provision for the appropriate restoration and aftercare of the land for its beneficial future re-use. - 2) The following Local Search Areas (LSAs) are identified as areas considered suitable for wind and solar energy development: - a) LCA1: Llangynwyd Rolling Uplands & Forestry (Suitable for Wind Energy); - b) LCA8: Ogmore Forest and Surrounding Uplands (Suitable for Wind Energy); and - c) LCA 12: Newton Down Limestone Plateau (Suitable for Solar Energy).
+- Renewable and low carbon development proposals which contribute to meeting national and local renewable and low carbon energy and energy efficiency targets will be permitted where: - a) It can be demonstrated that there will be no unacceptable impacts on the natural and historic environment or local communities (such as noise and air pollution) and that no other unacceptable cumulative impacts will arise; - b) The proposal (inclusive of its associated infrastructure) has sought to minimise the landscape and visual impact through its design and micro-siting, particularly where in close proximity to homes and tourism receptors; - c) Proposals make provision for the appropriate restoration and aftercare of the land for its beneficial future re-use: - d) The proposal can facilitate a connection to the grid network; - e) There would not be an unacceptable impact on access and highway safety; and - f) There would not be unacceptable impact on the amenity of residential properties or tourist accommodation. - 2) The following Local Search Areas (LSAs) are identified as areas considered suitable for wind and solar energy development: - a) LCA1: Llangynwyd Rolling Uplands & Forestry (Suitable for Wind Energy); - b) LCA8: Ogmore Forest and Surrounding Uplands (Suitable for Wind Energy); and - c) LCA 12: Newton Down Limestone Plateau (Suitable for Solar Energy).

-Within the Local Search Areas (LSA), proposals for wind and solar energy generation will be permitted subject to criteria 1a), 1b) and 1c) and other relevant policies in this plan.
-Proposals for other development within these areas will only be permitted where they can demonstrate that they would not unacceptably prejudice the renewable energy generation potential of the LSA or the Future Wales' Pre-Assessed Areas for Wind Energy.
+Within the Local Search Areas (LSA), proposals for wind and solar energy generation will be permitted subject to criteria 1a), 1b), 1c), 1d), 1e) and f) and other relevant policies in this plan.
+Proposals for other development within these areas will only be permitted where they can demonstrate that they would not unacceptably prejudice the renewable energy generation potential of the LSA and the Future Wales' Pre-Assessed Areas for Wind Energy.